Leasehold high-rise flats: Who pays for fire safety work?

 The Renters (Reform) Bill will abolish assured shorthold tenancies and section 21 evictions.
 This paper explains the Bill’s provisions.

-The Renters (Reform) Bill was introduced in Parliament on 17 May 2023.
+The Renters (Reform) Bill was introduced to Parliament on 17 May 2023.
 It will fulfil the 2019 Conservative manifesto commitment to abolish ‘no fault’ evictions in England.
 The Government’s plans for reform were set out in the white paper A fairer private rented sector (June 2022) which followed several earlier consultation exercises.
+The debate on second reading is scheduled for 23 October 2023.

 Assured shorthold tenancies (ASTs) were introduced by the Housing Act 1988 and became the default tenancy in the private rented sector (PRS) in England and Wales from 28 February 1997.